-A clinical trial is a research study to help treat or prevent diseases in people.
-Therapies being tested in a clinical trial can be in the form of a vaccine, new medications, new devices, new lifestyle or behavioral change, or new ways of using known therapies.
-A clinical trial is used to determine whether new therapies are both safe and effective.
+A clinical trial is a research study to test if an intervention helps treat or prevents disease in people.
+Therapies being tested in a clinical trial can be in many forms: vaccines, new pill medications, new devices, new lifestyle or behavioral changes, or new ways of using known therapies.
+Clinical trials are used to determine whether new therapies are both safe and effective.

 Who can participate in a clinical trial?

 All clinical trials have specific criteria for who may participate.
 These inclusion and exclusion criteria help ensure safety and are vital to a trial’s scientific aims.
 For someone to participate in a clinical trial, they must demonstrate all of the “inclusion criteria” (e.g. be a certain age or have a specific diagnosis).
 They must not demonstrate any of the “exclusion criteria” (e.g. have had a stroke or have metal in their body that prevents them from having brain scans).

 Benefits.
 Well-designed and carefully executed clinical trials allow eligible participants to play an active role in their own health care.
 Participants may gain access to new treatments before they are widely available.
 Participants also obtain expert medical care at leading health care facilities.
 Through their participation in studies, participants are helping others by contributing to medical research.

 Risks.
 There are risks to clinical trials such as adverse reactions to medications or the possibility that the treatment may not be effective for the participant.
 Some of side effects to the studies may be unpleasant, or even serious reactions.
 Every clinical trial in the U.S. must be approved and monitored by an Institutional Review Board (IRB) to assure that the risks are minimized and are worth the potential benefits.
 Many study require considerable time and effort, including multiple trips to the study site, extensive memory testing, or even complex dosage requirements.